sporto/gleam_codec/README.md

 A library for encoding and decoding Gleam data structures to Erlang and Elixir via codecs.

-- A codec create both an encoder and decoder that are always in sync.
+- A codec creates both an encoder and decoder that are always in sync.
 - A codec has an opinionated serialization format.
 Custom types are serialized as maps.
 - A codec is not appropriate for decoding external data structures.
 As a codec expects a particular data structure.